A data-dependent weighted LASSO under Poisson noise: Introduction

 where $\gamma > 2$ is a constant and $d > 0$ is a data-dependent scalar to be defined later. \item[{\bf Weighted LASSO estimator:}]

 where $\gamma > 2$ is a constant and the $d_k$'s are positive and data-dependent; they will be defined later.
 Note that the estimator in \eqref{eq:lasso} can equivalently be written as

 where $D$ is a diagonal matrix with the $k^{\rm th}$ diagonal element equal to $d_k$.
-Since $z$ and $D^{-1}z$ will always have the same support; this formulation suggests that the weighted LASSO estimator in \eqref{eq:lasso} is essentially reweighing the columns of $\tA $ to account for the heteroscedastic noise. \end{description}
+Note that the optimization problem in \eqref{eq:wlopt} can be solved efficiently using off-the-shelf LASSO solvers.
+Since $z$ and $D^{-1}z$ will always have the same support, this formulation suggests that the weighted LASSO estimator in \eqref{eq:lasso} is essentially a data-dependent reweighing of the columns of $\tA $. \end{description}

-A weighted LASSO estimator similar to~\eqref{eq:lasso} has been proposed and analyzed in past work, notably \cite{vGBZ11,BRT}, where the weights are considered fixed and arbitrary.
-The analysis in \cite{vGBZ11}, however, does not extend to signal-dependent noise (like we have in Poisson noise settings).
+A weighted LASSO estimator similar to~\eqref{eq:lasso} has been proposed and analyzed in past work, notably \cite{vGBZ11,BRT,Juditsky}, where the weights are considered fixed and arbitrary.
+The analysis in \cite{vGBZ11}, however, does not extend to signal-dependent noise (as we have in Poisson noise settings).
 In addition, risk bounds in that work hinge on a certain ``{\em weighted} irrepresentable condition'' on the sensing or design matrix $\tA$ which cannot be verified or guaranteed for the data-dependent weights we consider, even when $\tA$ is known to satisfy criteria such as the Restricted Eigenvalue condition \cite{BRT} or Restricted Isometry Property \cite{RIPCandes}.
-Similarly, the analysis of a weighted LASSO estimator described in \cite{BRT} cannot directly be adopted in settings with signal-dependent noise and data-dependent weights.
+An analysis of the weighted LASSO estimator using standard LASSO bounding techniques (\cf \cite{Juditsky,negahban2009unified}) yields looser bounds than those presented below.